 Patients play a vital role in the culture of safety

 Patients, too, play a vital role in maintaining the culture of safety, especially with regard to communication.
 Do not be reticent or embarrassed to share information.
 Be forthcoming about your medical history and the drugs and supplements you take, whether prescription, over-the-counter or even illicit.
 Your proper treatment and your safety depend on it.

 Follow your doctor's preoperative and postoperative instructions.
 They are meant to make the procedure and your recovery easier for you.

 Do not hesitate to ask questions about anything and everything that is not clear to you.
-Your oral and facial surgeon wants you to understand and be comfortable with the treatment you receive.
-By fulfilling your role and partnering with your oral and facial surgeon in your treatment, you promote the culture of safety and the delivery of quality care.
+Your oral and maxillofacial surgeon wants you to understand and be comfortable with the treatment you receive.
+By fulfilling your role and partnering with your oral and maxillofacial surgeon in your treatment, you promote the culture of safety and the delivery of quality care.